18 Mar 2022

 In most western eating patterns, the top contributors of potassium in the diet are potatoes, milk, tea and coffee.
 Unlike for some other nutrients, our body absorbs most of the potassium we ingest.
 In fact, our body absorbs up to 90% of the potassium we consume through foods and beverages.

 Nowadays, many multivitamins and supplements contain potassium.
 However, most supplements only provide small amounts of potassium (about 99mg) per serving.
-In the US, the adequate intake for potassium is 2600mg/day for females aged 19-50 years and 3400mg/day for males in the same age bracket.
-Therefore, potassium supplements do not significantly contribute much to the diet.
+Considering that the recommended daily allowance (RDA) for adults is 3500mg, potassium supplements do not significantly contribute much to the diet.

 The WHO has recorded that the world’s population overall consumes too much sodium and not enough potassium.
 In fact, a study conducted cross-nationally observed the intakes of sodium and potassium of four populations and compared them to recommended intakes for both nutrients.
 The results were astounding and it was found that the percentage of the population meeting their target sodium-potassium goals was 0.3%, 0.15%, 0.5% and 0.1% respectively in the USA, Mexico, France and UK.
 In fact, this is a global public health concern because of the health consequences associated with insufficient potassium intake and high sodium, namely cardiovascular disease.(1)